of the Peace Research Institute Frankfurt (PRIF) in Frankfurt/M.

 (3) The Advisory Board comments on the Executive Board’s draft for the research budget and presents a recommendation to the Board of Trustees.

 (4) The Advisory Board establishes criteria for evaluating the research and service achievements.
-On the basis of these criteria, in communication with the Executive Board and the Research Council, it evaluates in regular intervals the achievements of the individual research departments.
+On the basis of these criteria, in communication with the Executive Board and the Research Council, it evaluates in regular intervals the achievements of the individual research departments and of the institute as a whole.
 It informs the Board of Trustees regularly about the evaluation.

 (5) The Advisory Board may consult additional experts.